-- We can tell you about how your vaccination is covered by our plan and explain your share of the cost. - We can tell you how to keep your own cost down by using providers and pharmacies in our network.

-• If you are not able to use a network provider and pharmacy, we can tell you what you need to do to get payment from us for our share of the cost.
+- We can tell you about how your vaccination is covered by our plan and explain your share of the cost. - We can tell you how to keep your own cost down by using providers and pharmacies in our network. - If you are not able to use a network provider and pharmacy, we can tell you what you need to do to ask us to pay you back for our share of the cost.